-- Evacuate the building by the nearest escape route following the FIRE EXIT signs - 2.
-Close all doors behind you as you leave. - 3.
+- 1. Wait 20 30 s to check that it is not a false alarm and the alarm bell is not silenced.
+If the alarm stays on evacuate the building by the nearest escape route following the FIRE EXIT signs - 2.
+Close all doors behind you as you leave.
+DO NOT lock them. - 3.
 Report to the FIRE ASSEMBLY Point

-In Both situations
+In all situations